File-based Catalogs

 olm.package

-An olm.package defines package-level metadata for an operator.
+An olm.package defines package-level (i.e. top level) metadata for an operator.
 This includes its name, description, default channel and icon.

 Here is an example of an olm.package blob: